-Operating revenues for fiscal year 2019 and 2018 consisted entirely of bond and bond application fees.
-Operating expenses produced a decrease in net position of \$5,942.
-At the close of fiscal year 2019, OCCRC had a net position of \$975,389, a decrease of 0.61% over the prior year, which was attributable to administration fees.
+Operating revenues for fiscal years 2020 and 2019 consisted entirely of bond and bond application fees.
+Operating expenses produced a decrease in net position of \$334,110.
+At the close of fiscal year 2020, OCCRC had a net position of \$641,279, a decrease of 34% over the prior year, which was attributable to administration fees and project expenses.